ordinalsbot/sat-miner/README.md

 # What you need
 1- OrdinalsBot API Key
-2- An account in a supported exchange/service so you can send sats back and forth.
+2- An account in a supported [exchange](https://github.com/ordinalsbot/sat-miner/tree/main/model/exchanges) so you can send sats back and forth.
-3- A bitcoin-core wallet with a loaded wallet and some bitcoin.
+3- A bitcoin-core instance with a loaded wallet and some bitcoin.

 # Install
 * Clone and install this repository